 The theoretical approaches that we draw from, enhance and refine in order to work towards our methodology of method mixing include new materialism/material feminism, sound and sensory studies, transcultural and postcolonial studies, and education studies.
 This theoretical work is anchored in and developed from the results of the fieldwork.
 The reconsidered, reworked and refined methodology then feeds back into the ethnographic fieldwork, also in reflection and feedback with the actors within the field.

-More information about research activities, paper presentations, and workshops can be found here.
+More information about research activities, paper presentations, and workshops can be found on our blog here.